datacarpentry/image-processing/_episodes/01-introduction.md

 - "What sort of scientific questions can we answer with image processing / computer vision?"
 - "What are morphometric problems?"
-- "What are colorimetric problems?"
 objectives:
 - "Recognize scientific questions that could be solved with image processing / computer vision."
 - "Recognize morphometric problems (those dealing with the number, size, or shape of the objects in an image)."
-- "Recognize colorimetric problems (those dealing with the analysis of the color or the objects in an image)."
 keypoints:
-- "Simple Python and skimage (scikit-image) techniques can be used to solve genuine morphometric and colorimetric problems."
+- "Simple Python and skimage (scikit-image) techniques can be used to solve genuine image analysis problems."
 - "Morphometric problems involve the number, shape, and / or size of the objects in an image."
-- "Colorimetric problems involve analyzing the color of the objects in an image."
 ---

 We can use relatively simple image processing and computer vision techniques in Python, using the [skimage](https://scikit-image.org/) library.
 With careful experimental design, a digital camera or a flatbed scanner, in conjunction with some Python code, can be a powerful instrument in answering many different kinds of problems.
-Consider the following two types of problems that might be of interest to a scientist.
+Consider the following problem that might be of interest to a scientist.

 ## Morphometrics

 Morphometrics involves counting the number of objects in an image, analyzing the size of the objects, or analyzing the shape of the objects.
-For example, we might be interested automatically counting the number of bacterial colonies growing in a Petri dish, as shown in this
+For example, we might be interested in automatically counting the number of bacterial colonies growing in a Petri dish, as shown in this
 image: